orchestral/testbench/docs/readme.md

 > Fatal error: Class 'Illuminate\Foundation\Testing\TestCase' not found in /laravel/workbench/foo/bar/vendor/orchestra/testbench/src/Orchestra/Testbench/TestCase.php

-Due to the requirement to include `laravel/framework` when you install `orchestra/testbench`, please remove any **illuminate** dependencies to avoid fail installation.
+Due to the requirement to include `laravel/framework` when you install `orchestra/testbench`, please remove any **Illuminate** dependencies to avoid a failed installation.